Learning Support Assistant – SEN (Trauma-Informed Practice)

 About the Role

-• Adapt resources and strategies to meet individual learning and emotional needs.
+Adapt learning resources and strategies to support individual needs.

-• Collaborate with the teacher, SENCO, and therapists to deliver personalised support plans.
+Work collaboratively with teachers, the SENCO, and therapists to deliver personalised support plans.

-• Encourage independence and celebrate progress, however small, with genuine enthusiasm.
+Encourage independence and confidently celebrate progress, however small.

-• Promote resilience, wellbeing, and self-esteem through patience, consistency, and encouragement.
+Promote resilience, wellbeing, and self-esteem through patience, structure, and encouragement.

-• Must be commutable to Bury St Edmunds, Suffolk.
+Must be able to commute to Bury St Edmunds, Suffolk.

 Why Join Us?

-• A supportive and inclusive school community that truly values every staff member.
+A supportive and inclusive SEN school community that values every staff member.

-• Access to over 20 free CPD training courses, including behaviour management and trauma-informed practice.
+Access to over 20 free CPD courses, including trauma-informed practice and behaviour management.

-• Dedicated consultant support and clear progression opportunities.
+Dedicated consultant support and clear opportunities for career progression.

-• A meaningful career where every day brings new rewards and learning opportunities.
+A meaningful and rewarding career where every day makes a difference.

 About Our Partner School